flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 Once you've verified that you can start `config-db`, you can now move on to scraping configurations from a Git repository.

-## Scraping configuration from Git
+## Example: Scraping configuration from Git

-!!! info "Info"
+As an example, you'll scrape the configuration from this sample repository on Github - [github.com/cishiv/sample-configuration](https://github.com/cishiv/sample-configuration).

-    Before getting started with scraping, you need to have `config-db` installed locally in your system.
+!!! info

-As an example, you'll scrape the configuration from a sample repository.
-It is recommended you fork this repository so you can modify it and play with the different features that `config-db` provides.
+    It is recommended that you fork this repository so you can modify it and play with the different features that `config-db` provides.

-This repository contains a simple YAML definition for a canary that can be used by `canary-checker`.
+This repository contains a simple YAML definition (`simple-config.yaml`) for a canary that can be used by `canary-checker`.

 ```yaml
 apiVersion: canaries.flanksource.com/v1